trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 npm run addterms
 ```

-If you create a new markdown file with a term and definition in it, it is not automatically included in the final product.
-Only if you want it can it be included in the index.
-With this command you add it to the index.
+If you create a new Markdown file with a term and definition in it, it is not automatically included in the final product.
+It can be included in the index only if you want it to be.
+With this command, you add it to the index.

 ### Option [7] Open documentation website